spences10/twitter-bot-playground/README.md

 module.exports = getPhoto
 ```

-So now we can call the `getPhoto` function from the `picture-bot.js` module in our `bot.js` module, out `bot.js` module should look something like this:
+So now we can call the `getPhoto` function from the `picture-bot.js` module in our `bot.js` module, our `bot.js` module should look something like this:

 ```javascript